bslevin/BattleShipCIProject3/README.md

 - Game messages throught game
 - Heroku display console
 <details>
-<summary>Colorful messages and errors</summary>
+<summary>Color messages and errors</summary>
 <img src= alt='colorful messages and errors'>
 </details>

 ## Existing Features
-    - The computer's ships are randomly placed on the board
+    - The computer's (HAl) ships are randomly placed on the board
     - Opponents ships are hidden from view
     - Missile coordinates are enterered by letter and number with a space inbetween

 # Data Model

 # Testing
+This project has been tested doing the following

+- Copied and ran code through a PEP8
+- Tested all incorrect values and that they returned the corisponding warning texts
+- Tested on laptop and desktop terminal
+- Family tested on the Heroku display console

 ## Bugs

+- Code was orriginaly coded using vscode where I mademcommits.
+[BattleShip2.0](https://github.com/bslevin/BattleShip2.0/commits/main).
+When loading it into Heroku an apple.error came back.
+I then subsequently copied and pasted the code to a new repository through gitpod

+-
 ### Resolved Bugs
 ## Remaining Bugs

 # Deployment

-This project was deployed using Code Institute's mock terminal on Heroku.
+This project was deployed using Heroku.

 - How to deploy:
     - Click 'create new app' in Heroku